Asir National Park

-Asir National Park is a national park in Saudi Arabia's Asir region.
+Asir National Park is a national park in Saudi Arabia's Asir Province.
 It was established in 1981.

 Geography

 Asir National Park covers an area of 6490.7 km2.
 It extends from Red Sea coast to the mountains, and includes both marine and terrestrial areas.

 The park includes a portion of the Tihamah coastal plain, foothills underlain by granite and gneiss, the Asir escarpment dissected by deep wadis (canyons), and mountain peaks up to 3200 meters elevation.

 Climate

 The climate varies with the altitudinal range of the park.
 The coastal portion of the ecoregion receives less than 100 mm of precipitation annually, and has a mean annual temperature of about 29 °C. Rainfall occurs mostly in two periods, the late winter-early spring and summer.
 The higher-altitude portions of the park receive less than 250 mm of annual rainfall, and have a mean annual temperature of about 19 °C.